-Preparing yourself adequately for an interview will subconsciously relax you, as well as placing you a good position to conduct a successful interview.
+Preparing yourself adequately for an interview will subconsciously relax you, as well as placing you in a good position to conduct a successful interview.

 There are a number of things you are certain to be asked during an interview and they tend to cover the following topics: